-- (i) On the one hand, we derive a local error estimate in order to apply classical Runge-Kutta schemes [HNW08] on the tangent space, with step sizes that adapt automatically. - (ii) On the other hand, we evaluate the integral representation of the linear flow, due to Duhamels formula, and approximately evaluate this integral using Krylov subspace methods, as has been developed in the literature on exponential integrators [Saa92, HL97, HO10].
+- (b) Regarding the linear assignment flow, we take advantage in two alternative ways of the linearity of the flow on the tangent space. - (i) On the one hand, we derive a local error estimate in order to apply classical RK schemes [12] on the tangent space, with step sizes that adapt automatically. - (ii) On the other hand, we evaluate the integral representation of the linear flow, due to Duhamels formula, and approximately evaluate this integral using Krylov subspace methods, as has been developed in the literature on exponential integrators [13-15].

-All these explicit numerical schemes are evaluated and discussed in Section 6, using 'ground truth' flows as a baseline that were computed using the implicit geometric Euler scheme with a sufficiently small step size.
-All algorithms are parameter free, except for specifying a single tolerance value with respect to the local error, that governs adaptive step size selection.
+All these explicit numerical schemes are evaluated and discussed in section 6, using 'ground truth' flows as a baseline that were computed using the implicit geometric Euler scheme with a sufficiently small step size.
+All iterative algorithms are parameter free, except for specifying a single tolerance value with respect to the local error, that governs adaptive step size selection.
 Our experiments indicate a value for this parameter that 'works' regarding integration accuracy and labeling quality, but is not too conservative (i.e. small).
 In the case of the exponential integrator, we merely have to supply the final point of time T at which the linear assignment flow should be evaluated, in addition to the dimension of the Krylov subspace which controls the quality of the approximation.
-We conclude with a synopsis of our results in Section 7.
+We conclude with a synopsis of our results in section 7.